ByConity/ByConity/source/_posts/zh-cn/docs/SQL语法说明/functions/json.md

 - Docs
 ---
 > Notice:
-Some of the examples below are referenced from [ClickHouse Documentation](https://clickhouse.com/docs/en/sql-reference/functions/) but have been adapted and modified to work in ByteHouse.
+Some of the examples below are referenced from [ClickHouse Documentation](https://clickhouse.com/docs/en/sql-reference/functions/) but have been adapted and modified to work in ByConity.

 ## JSONExtract
-Parses a JSON and extract a value of the given ByteHouse data type.
+Parses a JSON and extract a value of the given ByConity data type.
 This is a generalization of the previous `JSONExtract<type>` functions.
 This means
 `JSONExtract(..., 'String')` returns exactly the same as `JSONExtractString()` ,